 Things to know before paying:

-Of course, you can buy the pass one or two months in advance and reserve your spot once you get the pass.
+Of course, you can buy the pass one or two months in advance to reserve your spot.
 The pass is only activated when you scan the code for your first attraction.

 Who should buy Go City Amsterdam Pass?

 The pass is for anyone as long as you plan to visit the attractions included in the pass.

 Who should not buy Go City Amsterdam Pass?